 1. He doesn’t want a relationship

 Sometimes guys pull away because you two got too close.
-Perhaps he is not ready for a relationship and being emotionally available will tear down the wall he has put up around himself.
+Perhaps he is not ready for a long term relationships and being emotionally available will tear down the wall he has put up around himself.

 If you two have hooked up for the first time and the closeness fades after sex, it may be because he’s worried about your expectation of him.
 Sure, you may both have agreed to keep it casual, but sex has a powerful effect on the brain that can change emotional states.